 Left Parties and many civil society groups have condemned the extrajudicial killing of Keshava Rao and have questioned why there could not be any pursuit of a legal arrest instead of killing Keshava Rao.
 They have also demanded an independent judicial probe.

-The Civil Liberties Committee has alleged that it was a “fake encounter,” whereas the People’s Union for Civil Liberties had remarked that if in a judicial probe it is proved the encounter is not genuine, it constitutes a war crime.
+The Civil Liberties Committee has alleged that it was a “fake encounter,” whereas the People’s Union for Civil Liberties had remarked that if in a judicial probe, it is proved the encounter is not genuine, it constitutes a war crime.

-Where the law stands?
+Where the law stand?

 According to the reply to a Right to Information (RTI) application (NHRCM/R/E/24/00060) filed by the author dated 25 February 2025, there have been 1,928 encounter cases registered with the National Human Rights Commission (NHRC) from 1 January 2014 to 31 December 2024 and there have been 4,182 encounter cases registered with the NHRC from 12 October 1993 to 31 December 2014.